 Saronic Gulf One-Day Trip on 21 July 2017

 This post is dedicated to the two trips I made that day: from Piraeus to Aegina and back.
-This post is not a tribute to the 2way Ferries ship, as I had already done one last June.
-I did take photos of the POSIDON HELLAS' passenger areas, but they are the same as the ones from last year, so I will not update them in this post.
+This post is not a tribute to the ship of 2way Ferries, as I had already done one last June.
+I did take photos of the passenger areas of the POSIDON HELLAS, but they are the same as the ones from last year, so I will not update them in this post.
 Regarding the topic of the post, it was a great joy to make my first trip of the season on the Saronic Gulf with the POSIDON HELLAS (more than 11 months after making my last trip with that same ship).
-2017 symbolically marked her twentieth consecutive summer on the Saronic Gulf.
-For the vast majority of the summer, she operated extremely well in what was her third consecutive summer with 2way Ferries (who had acquired her in 2015 from Hellenic Seaways), though she saw her season cut short in mid August after she suffered a major engine failure which kept her out of service until November 2017.
+The summer of 2017 symbolically marked her twentieth consecutive season on the Saronic Gulf.
+For the vast majority of the summer, she operated extremely well during what was her third consecutive season with 2way Ferries (who had acquired her in 2015 from Hellenic Seaways), although her services ended abruptly in mid August after she suffered a major engine failure which kept her out of service until November 2017.
 Her loss had a subsequent impact on the rest of the Saronic Gulf summer season, as many itineraries had to be removed since only three ships were operating for the Saronic Ferries joint venture at that time.
 She has since returned to service and hopefully she will have a full and successful 2018 summer season.

 The pictures below will describe you the experience of the two trips I made to and from the second nearest island from Piraeus, Aegina, thanks to the beautiful double-ended ferry which provided a memorable day for me.